Connect with us

 The World Bank urged the Kenyan government to come up with tangible incentives that will motivate developers to shift focus to truly affordable homes that can be acquired by low-income earners.

-This comes amid revelation that house prices in the country have registered a ten-fold rise in the past sixteen years– pushing a majority of Kenyans into slums.
+This comes amid the revelation that house prices in the country have registered a ten-fold rise in the past sixteen years– pushing a majority of Kenyans into slums.

 The cheapest house in Nairobi, said the World Bank, is now priced at Sh4 million, up from Sh500,000 in 2000.
 This has rendered over 90 per cent of Kenyans incapable of acquiring the cheapest home.